Felix-ai/life_insurance_prediction/README.md

 Different classification algotithms could be employed.
 In this case, a Random Forest Classifier was used to predict deaths that are likely to need fundraising.
 The main advantage been that it, is an ensembe algorithmn.

+# Observations
+The class distribution was not equal.
+60% of the case belong to the positive class (Yes) while 39% beloged to the negative class (No).

+Sub-sampling of the minimum class can be carried out to ensure that the model is not only predictive of the majority class.